FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 ## Always clean your 3d printer bed

+- **It is absolute essential** for the adhesion of the first layer that the bed is cleaned from any fat or oil from your fingertips before starting any print.
 - Use isopropyl alcohol to [clean your 3D printer bed](https://3dprinterworldexpo.com/how-to-clean-3d-printer-bed-full-guide/).
 Use a spray bottle.
+Use a microfiber cloth to clean the bed.

 ## Support structures